SAP-archive/data-warehouse-cloud-modeling/exercises/ex4/open-sql-schema/README.md

 4. A new database user should be generated and listed
   <br><br>![](../images/open_sql_03.png)

-5. The database URL and user credentials can be grabbed by clicking on the _Info_ button
+5. The database URL and user credentials can be grabbed by clicking on the _Info_ button.
+This information is required for database clients such as the SAP Database Explorer or any 3rd party tool.
   <br><br>![](../images/open_sql_04.png)
   <br><br>![](../images/open_sql_05.png)